-CRUTEM3 data (Brohan et al., 2006) have been used to provide an analysis of mean temperatures from 1960 to 2010 over France using the median of pairwise slopes method to fit the trend (Sen, 1968; Lanzante, 1996).
-The methods are fully described in the methodology section.
-In agreement with increasing global average temperatures (Sánchez-Lugo et al., 2011), over the period 1960 to 2010 there is a spatially consistent warming signal for temperature over France as shown in Figure 2.
-Grid boxes in which the 5th to 95th percentiles of the slopes are of the same sign can be more confidently regarded as showing this signal and they are geographically widespread for the summer months (June to August).
-For the winter months (December to February) confidence in this signal is lower in all but one grid-box in the south.
-Regionally averaged trends (over grid boxes included in the red dashed box in Figure 1) calculated by the median of pairwise slopes show clear warming trends but with high confidence only for summer.
-This trend for summer is 0.35°C per decade (5th to 95th percentile of slopes: 0.24 to 0.48°C per decade) and for winter is 0.20°C per decade (5th to 95th percentile of slopes: -0.02 to 0.40°C per decade).
+CRUTEM3 data (Brohan et al., 2006) have been used to provide an analysis of mean temperatures from 1960 to 2010 over Italy using the median of pairwise slopes method to fit the trend (Sen, 1968; Lanzante, 1996).
+The methods are fully described in the methodology annex.
+In agreement with increasing global average temperatures (Sánchez-Lugo et al., 2011), over the period 1960 to 2010 there is a spatially consistent warming signal for temperature over Italy, as shown in Figure 2.
+During the summer (June to August) there is higher confidence in the warming signal for all grid-boxes as the 5th to 95th percentiles of the slopes are of the same sign.
+Confidence is lower during winter (December to February).
+Regionally averaged trends (over grid boxes included in the red dashed box in Figure 1) calculated by the median of pairwise slopes show warming signals but with high confidence only for summer.
+This trend is larger over summer at 0.43 °C per decade (5th to 95th percentile of slopes: 0.33 to 0.55 °C per decade) than winter at 0.13 °C per decade (5th to 95th percentile of slopes: -0.02 to 0.32 °C per decade).

 Figure 2.
-Decadal trends in seasonally averaged temperatures for France and the surrounding regions over the period 1960 to 2010.
+Decadal trends in seasonally averaged temperatures for the Italy and the surrounding regions over the period 1960 to 2010.
 Monthly mean anomalies from CRUTEM3 (Brohan et al., 2006) are averaged over each 3 month season (June-July-August - JJA and December-January-February - DJF).
 Trends are fitted using the median of pairwise slopes method (Sen, 1968; Lanzante, 1996).
 There is high confidence in the trends shown if the 5th to 95th percentiles of the pairwise slopes do not encompass zero because here the trend is considered to be significantly different from a zero trend (no change).
-This is shown by a black dot in the centre of the respective grid box.
+This is shown by a black dot in the centre of the grid-box.